FIXED: Advanced Textures Not Showing on MIUI/HyperOS

 ↪ Control Center Transparency

-Over the past few iterations of its mobile operating system, Xiaomi has experimented with adding different levels of blur to the Control Center.
-In MIUI 13, the company added a blurred background but removed it in MIUI 14, replacing it with an opaque background.
+In recent versions of its operating system, Xiaomi has tried different levels of blur in the Control Center.
+For example, MIUI 13 included a blurred background, but in MIUI 14 this was replaced by an opaque background with no blur.

 Control Center — MIUI 13 (Left) vs. MIUI 14 (Right)